 It wasn't the Crisco that made it sticky, it was the amount of time it stayed hot.
 You can clean it now with a rotary wire brush down to the metal, and then follow the steps to reseason the pot.
 (07/09/2009)

 When the seasoning was completely ruined on one of my grandmother's iron skillets or iron Dutch oven, when she moved off the farm she would build a fire in her fireplace and burned them for an hour or so.
 I have done the same thing using my outdoor grill and firewood instead of charcoal.
-After burning, you are going to have to wash with soap and water to remove the black residues from the old seasoning and the burning wood.

 I never throw away bacon grease because I season my iron skillets with it.
 I store it in the refrigerator in a small jar with a lid.
 After burning and washing the iron skillets, wipe dry and put on the stove to reheat.
 Put a little bacon grease on a folded paper towel and brush a very light coating all along the inside of the skillet.
 Put it back on the stove and heat just til it starts to smoke and wipe with the bacon grease again.
 Then put in the oven at 250 degrees F and "bake" for several hours all the while wiping it down with a light coating of bacon grease several more times.
 When done to your satisfaction, remove from the oven and wipe with a clean paper towel to remove any excess.